Cheesecake with Berries Recipe

 - 3 cups sliced fresh strawberries

-- 1. Combine wafer crumbs, sugar substitute and butter.
-Press onto the bottom and 1/2 in. up the sides of a greased 10-in. springform pan.
+- 1. In a small bowl, combine wafer crumbs and sugar substitute; stir in butter.
+Press onto the bottom and 1/2 in. up the sides of a 10-in. springform pan coated with cooking spray.
 Place on a baking sheet.
 Bake at 350° for 6-8 minutes or until lightly browned.
 Cool on a wire rack.

 - 3. Place pan on a double thickness of heavy-duty foil (about 18 in. square).
 Securely wrap foil around pan.
 Place in a large baking pan; add 1 in. of hot water to larger pan.

-- 4. Bake at 300° for 40-45 minutes or just until center is set and top appears dull.
+- 4. Bake at 300° for 40-45 minutes or just until center is set.
 Remove pan from water bath.
 Cool on a wire rack for 10 minutes.
 Carefully run a knife around edge of pan to loosen; cool 1 hour longer.
 Refrigerate overnight.

 - 5. Remove sides of pan.
 Cut into slices; top with strawberries.
 Refrigerate leftovers.
 Yield: 12 servings.

 Editor’s Note: This recipe was tested with Splenda No Calorie Sweetener and Land O'Lakes light stick butter.